EwO89/EwO89/README.md

 ## 🚀 About me
-I am a first-year student at the Institute of Computer Sciences at the National University of Science and Technology 'MISIS' in Moscow.
+I am a student at the Institute of Computer Sciences at the National University of Science and Technology 'MISIS' in Moscow.
 Alongside my academic studies, I am dedicated to continually enhancing my programming skills, with a specific focus on backend development using Python.
 Beyond academia and my involvement in web and backend projects, I have a keen interest in psychology and a love for reading books.
 I enjoy meeting new people, which aids in expanding my worldview and elevating my cultural awareness.
 Additionally, I regularly exercise at the gym and lead an active, healthy lifestyle to maintain my physical and mental well-being.

 - 🌱 Constantly improving in languages: **Python**
 - 📫 Contact e-mail: [Почта](mailto:andrej.kazannikov@gmail.com)